 4 hours.
 Focuses on the critical examination of disability policy, activism, and research.
 Emphasizes on conducting participatory action research in collaboration with constituents with disabilities, community organizations, and policy makers.
-Same as OT 561.

 DHD 572: History of Disability

 4 hours.
 Explores several aspects of disability experiences in modern America and around the world.
 The course will focus on case studies and themes in the disability experience during the late 19th through the 21st centuries.